codesqueak/Scripts/docs/kubernetes.md

 ```bash
 sudo vgdisplay
 ```
-Look for the **VG Name** which you will require later and **FREE PE / size** which should be a minimum of 2G.
+Look for the **VG Name** which you will require later and **FREE PE / size** which should be a minimum of 2G (Recommend at least 10G for the example at the end of this document).
-If storage is available, move on to the next step, else continue here.
+If storage is available, move on to the next step, else continue here to add more.

 The simplest way to add storage is to identify unused space using
 ```bash
 sudo lsblk
 ```
-On a VM, to obtain extra space is to add another disk.
+On a VM, a fast way to obtain extra space is to add another disk.
 For this example, I have added a new device labelled **/dev/sdb**.
 To use this new space we have to add it to the physical volume manager and then extend the Volme Group (Identified as **VG Name** earlier).
 ```bash
 sudo pvcreate /dev/sdb